canyonbryson/pocketmonsters/README.md

 PocketMonsters is a Nuxt 4 + TypeScript Pokedex app that serves a fast, clean UX on top of PokeAPI.

+This is my first time using Vue and Nuxt so it was interesting learning some of the syntax and patterns.

+This is deployed at pocketmonsters.vercel.app

 ## Features

 - Landing page with the first 60 Pokemon